terraritto/RayTracing/README.md

 the material is below.

 * matte
+* phong
+* Plastic

 When you specify light power more stronger, color is out of range.
 I implement tone Mapping that clamps the color.
 this is processed by MaxToOne Function where is World Class member function.

+add BRDF for Phong below.

+* Glossy Specular (default is Lewis,1994 method. you can use Blinn,1977 method if you want to calculate other method.)
 ## will be implemented ......?
 * rotation
 * Cylindrical Panoramic Projection